"

 Figure 18.4.
 WPS Page 2 Upper Portion including Base Metals / Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-On the next line, labeled Initial/Interpass Cleaning, additional information about preparing the surface and cleaning between weld passes is given.
-This form reads, “Grinding, Power Brush.”
+On the line below, labeled Initial/Interpass Cleaning, additional information about preparing the surface and cleaning between weld passes is given.

-The next line is for the back gounding method.
-Back gouging is used with code welds where welding is occurring from both sides of a weld joint.
-Back gouging removes metal from the side where the remaining welding is going to occur to ensure that the root of the follow on welds will penetrate into the weld metal of the original root pass of the welding from the other side.
-Back gouging is very important to do to ensure sound quality welds.
+Next is information for the back gouging method.
+Back gouging is used with code welds when welding is occurring from both sides of a weld joint.
+Back gouging removes metal from the side where the remaining welding is going to occur to ensure that the root of the follow-up welds will penetrate into the weld metal of the original root pass of the welding from the other side.
+Back gouging is a very important step to ensure sound quality welds.
 If you are performing a code weld from both sides of the material in a joint, ask if back gouging is needed.
-It is much better to take a minute to ask a question than to have to grind out a days or weeks worth of welding because it was not done properly.
-This form indicates that no backgouging is required.
+It is much better to take a minute to ask a question than to have to grind out a day’s or week’s worth of welding work because it was not done properly.
+In this example WPS, the form indicates that no back gouging is required.

 Page 2 Notes of a NASA Welding Procedure Specification.
 The notes are discussed at length following the image.